 Manage anomaly notifications

 The anomaly detection engine is always running.
-You can set up notifications to receive near-real-time email alerts on detected anomalies, send alerts to Slack or Microsoft Teams channels, or show alerts as in-app notifications in the DoiT console.
+You can set up notifications to receive near-real-time emails on detected anomalies, send messages to Slack or Microsoft Teams channels, or show alerts as in-app notifications in the DoiT console.

 Required permissions